 These theses are considered individually necessary and jointly sufficient to motivate the idea that there are different, exclusive, and incompatible epistemic systems that are equally valid and justified.
 Importantly, this version of epistemic relativism does not entail that all epistemic systems are equally reliable, or that there are no instrumental (non-epistemic) reasons to justify our practices of belief formation.
-The relativist rather contends that epistemic norms, understood as the building blocks of an epistemic systems and the justifiers of beliefs within it, have relative validity.
+The relativist rather contends that epistemic norms, understood as the building blocks of an epistemic system and the justifiers of beliefs within it, have relative validity.
 This, urges the relativist, entails that the justification of an epistemic system is itself non-epistemic and that any given epistemic system is as justified as its competitors which have their own epistemic norms.
 A denier of epistemic relativism should then show that at least some epistemic norms have non-relative validity and that epistemic systems can be epistemically justified.

-Central to this version of relativism is incommensurability: the impossibility of there being an epistemic or rational path to resolve what I call a hinge disagreement, in which two parties' disagreement about what to believe is rooted in their commitments to different and incompatible grounds to justify their respective beliefs.
+Central to this version of relativism is incommensurability: the impossibility of there being an epistemic or rational path to resolve what I call a hinge disagreement, in which two parties' dispute about what to believe is rooted in their commitments to different and incompatible grounds.
 The unavailability of such a path entails that epistemic reasons, that is, considerations in favor of what to believe and what to consider as justified, are insufficient to ground our epistemic practices.
 Thus, if a theory of epistemic justification makes room for there being rational resolution of hinge disagreements, relativism is unmotivated.
 If, on the contrary, a theory of justification has the consequence that two parties in a hinge disagreement cannot rationally reach a consensus, then such a theory is, prima facie, friendly to relativism.
 As Duncan Pritchard has pointed out (2011, 2018b, forthcoming), a theory of epistemic justification entails epistemic relativism when it licenses incommensurability.
 This is particularly relevant when we evaluate whether hinge epistemology leads to relativism, since it is seemingly committed to the possibility of there being epistemic systems with different, and internally valid, epistemic norms.

 This version of epistemic relativism has been largely discussed in the context of hinge epistemology.
 As I shall show in the next section, hinge epistemology seems to provide a fertile ground for these four theses to grow.
-Most hinge epistemologists, however, are reluctant to embrace relativism, even though some epistemologists with relativistic inclinations appeal to hinge epistemology to motivate relativism.
-I take it that hinge epistemologists' success in blocking epistemic relativism depends on the appropriate account of hinges, such that it can allow for the possibility of there being rational resolution of hinge disagreements.
-In this paper I am interested in determining the account of hinges that allows us to make room for such a possibility.
+Most hinge epistemologists, semantic considerations (MacFarlane 2014; Kölbel 2003)].
+In this paper, I will work with a formulation of relativism from incommensurable disagreements as this is a form of relativism that seems most pressing for hinge epistemology.

-&lt;sup>2 An exception is Williams (2007), who thinks that Dependence, Pluralism and Equal validity are sufficient for relativism, provided the relativist argues that justifications for epistemic systems are inevitably circular.
+2 An exception is Williams (2007), who thinks that Dependence, Pluralism and Equal validity are sufficient for relativism, provided the relativist argues that justifications for epistemic systems are inevitably circular.